mebeim/aoc/2020/README.md

 by first finding the loop size used to calculate one of the two public keys, and then use it to transform the other public key.

-There are two mai solutions to today's problem.
+There are two main solutions to today's problem.
 One is a simple and very straightforward bruteforce approach, while the other is a faster and more general purely mathematical solution.
 I ended up implementing the latter when initially solving the problem, but I nonetheless will explain both of them in